seanmoylan/AlgorithmsProject/README.md

 ## About</h2>
-  Most of the study done leading to this assesment was covered by online videos, the work from them videos can be found in the [repo](https://github.com/seanmoylan/sha256) Context and progress go here
+  Most of the study done leading to this assesment was covered by online videos, the work from them videos can be found in this [repo](https://github.com/seanmoylan/sha256)

 ## Goal and requirements
 The goal of this project is to program - [The MD5 Message Digest Algorithm](https://www.ietf.org/rfc/rfc1321.txt)